-There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Staff will be made aware of the behaviour management and physical intervention policies, and any physical interventions and/or use of reasonable force must be in line with our agreed policy and procedures and national guidance.
+- There may however be circumstances when it is appropriate for staff to use a physical intervention in order to safeguard children from harm, for example to avert immediate danger of personal injury to any person (including the child) - Staff will not give or threaten corporal punishment or any punishment which could negatively affect a child's well-being. - Staff will be made aware of the behaviour management and physical intervention policies, and any physical interventions must be in line with our agreed policy and procedures and national guidance. - Chevening School Nursery keeps a record of any occasion where physical intervention is used.
+Parents and/or carers will be informed of any physical interventions involving their child on the same day, or as soon as reasonably practicable.

-10.2 Site security
+9.2 Site security and safety